topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
+This generates a firmware image and uses the ***FWDN*** tool to flash the generated image to the VCP-G.
-Once the code is successfully flashed and executed, the IR sensor will detect the presence or absence of an object and control two LEDs accordingly.
+After the code is successfully flashed and executed, the IR sensor detects the presence or absence of an object and controls two LEDs accordingly.
 When an object is detected, the first LED turns on; when no object is detected, the second LED turns on.
 This behavior confirms that the IR sensor input and GPIO output on the VCP-G board are working properly.

-**NOTE**: If you need to change the GPIO pins used for the IR sensor or LEDs, refer to the configuration section inside the source code.
+**Note**: If you need to change the GPIO pins used for the IR sensor or LEDs, refer to the configuration section inside the source code.
 </br></br></br>

 ## 7.2 Infrared (IR) Sensor (Receiver)
 ---
 This example demonstrates how the VCP-G board uses an IR receiver sensor to detect signals from a remote control.
 When an IR signal is received, the onboard logic turns on an LED connected to the breadboard.
 This confirms that the IR receiver module is correctly decoding incoming signals, and the VCP-G is responding as expected.
-The reception status is also printed to the serial monitor.
+The reception status is also displayed on the serial monitor.
 </br></br>

 ### 7.2.1 Hardware Requirements